128technology/docs/docs/intro_installation_azure.md

 }
 ```

-Go to the **Session Smart Networking Platform** offering following the steps described in the section [selecting the Azure plan"](#selecting-the-azure-plan).
+Go to the **Session Smart Networking Platform** offering following the steps described in the section [Selecting the Azure plan"](#selecting-the-azure-plan).
 Click on the "Get it now" button.
 Agree to the terms of use and privacy policy of the image.
 Click on the "Get started" button to enable programmatic deployment for the subscription.